mario-to-lowercase/MicroDoc/pages/getting-started.md

 ## 🖼️ Using Images in Your Posts

-1. Create an `images` folder in your Microblog directory
+1. Create an `images` folder in your MicroDoc directory
 2. Add your images to this folder
 3. Reference them in your Markdown:
    ```markdown